 Personal information is information about a particular living person.
 Steadfast Training Ltd collects and stores the personal information of learners and staff regularly e.g. names, dates of birth, email addresses, assessed materials and so on.
 The company will keep that information safe and secure and will not pass it onto anyone else without the express permission of the learner/parent/ carer.
 No personal information can be posted to the company website/without the permission of the Designated Safeguarding Officer unless it is in line with our Data Protection Policy No 112.
-Only names and work email addresses of (senior) staff will appear on the company website/no staff/no learners' personal information will be available on the website without consent.
+Only names and work email addresses of

-Version Owner Author Signature Date Changes made Next Review 10 DSL DSL Team Mu Jan 2024 Up date to PREVENT guidlines Jan 2025
+Version Owner Author Signature Date Changes made Next Review 10 DSL DSL Team Are Jan 2025 Up date to PREVENT guidelines Jan 2026